 The first Christmas present I gave my husband was a bauble I’d found on the tube.

-The plan is working and so far we have 21 decadent decorations!
-Each one has a memory like the door from the year we bought our first house, the star from Trinity’s first Christmas and the slightly terrifying lifelike robin from the year I mistakenly let my kids choose.
+It started a family tradition of buying one decent decoration every year and it’s working!
+Twenty-three years in, and our tree is full of special baubles.
+Each one has a memory, like a door from the year we bought our first house, the star from our first child’s first Christmas and the terrifying giant robin from the year I mistakenly let my five year old choose.

 In 2011 I found the perfect addition to our bauble collection.
 It was little elves tucked up in bed that the guy at the stall was personalising with the names of family members!
 I was with two of my kids (aged 8 and 6 at the time) and pregnant with my youngest so we started looking for a 5-elf version.